BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **The Shards of Narsil** `ACTIVE`

-If your army also contains Elendil and he is slain, place a 25mm marker where he was killed.
-If Isildur ends his Activation within 1" of this marker, he gains the Shards of Narsil.
-This is a [hand weapon][Hand Weapon] for which Isildur gains a bonus of +1 To Wound when making strikes in a Combat.
+If your Army also contains Elendil, then if Elendil is slain, place a 25mm Marker where he was killed.
+If Isildur ends his Activation within 1" of this Marker, he may gain the Shards of Narsil - remove the Marker.
+The Shards of Narsil are a Unique [hand weapon][Hand Weapon], and a model fighting with it in Combat gains a bonus of +1 To Wound when making Strikes.

 </div>